-This is a reproduction of one of the famous Bianzhong bells, which were unearthed a couple of decades ago in Hubei Province.
+The famous Bianzhong bells were unearthed a couple of decades ago in Hubei Province.
 Archaeologists discovered the bells in the 2,400 year old tomb of ‘Marquis’ Yi along with a 125-piece orchestra and 25 musicians.

 The set of 64 bells range in size from 8 inches to 5 feet tall and weigh a total of five tons.
 (In comparison, bells over 2-feet in height did not appear in Europe until about 1000 A.D.)
 The bells were precisely cast from a composite of 12.5% tin, 2% lead, and the remainder of copper.

 The bells do not have clappers; they are sounded by striking the outer surface.
-The orignals were inlaid with golden dragons and inscriptions that document sophisticated music theory.
+The originals were inlaid with golden dragons and inscriptions that document sophisticated music theory.